 \section{The factorization formulas}

-In this section we fragment the full-line lattice $\mathbb Z$ into two pieces, and we develop a factorization formula expressing the full-line lattice transition matrix as an ordered matrix product of the transition matrices corresponding to left and right fragments.
-We then extend the result to the case where the number of fragments is arbitrary, and we express the full-line lattice transition matrix as an ordered matrix product of the transition matrices for the fragments.
+In this section we partition the full-line lattice $\mathbb Z$ into two fragments, and we develop a factorization formula expressing the transition matrix for the full-line lattice as an ordered matrix product of the transition matrices corresponding to the left and right fragments.
+We then extend the result to the case where the number of fragments is arbitrary, and we express the transition matrix for full-line lattice as an ordered matrix product of the transition matrices for the fragments.

-The key element in the proof of our factorization formula is to consider the matrix $G(z,n)$ defined in \eqref{3.3} at the fragmentation point $n=m$ and to express $G(z,m)$ in two equivalent forms, the first of which is related to the transition matrix for the left fragment and the other is for the right fragment.
+The key element in the proof of our factorization formula is to consider the matrix $G(z,n)$ defined in \eqref{4.3} at the partitioning point $n=m$ and to express $G(z,m)$ in two equivalent forms, the first of which is related to the transition matrix for the left fragment and the other is for the right fragment.
 We also show how the scattering coefficients for the full-line lattice are related to the scattering coefficients for the left and right fragments.
 Our factorization formula expressed in terms of the left transition matrices indicates how the scattering from the full-line lattice takes place as the wave moves from the left to the right on the full-line lattice and how the scattering from each fragment contributes to the whole scattering.
 By taking the matrix inverses in our factorization formula, we obtain a factorization formula showing how the scattering from the full-line lattice takes place as the wave moves from the right to the left by expressing the right transition matrix for the full-line lattice as an ordered matrix product of the right transition matrices for the fragments.